How to balance family life and a PhD

 Secondly, she used speaking techniques that helped her deal with nerves and deliver well-structured, interesting talks.
 She discovered that using relevant writing and presentation techniques continuously made writing and public speaking less daunting.
 Practice makes perfect, or nearly so!

-Finally, Urd benefited greatly from her natural self-discipline and ability to plan her academic activities.
+Finally, Urd benefitted greatly from her natural self-discipline and ability to plan her academic activities.

 “Being systematic and disciplined made me get things done and at the same time still have a family life.”